Last update March 8, 2025

 Unsafe.
 Moderate/severe adverse effects.
 Compatible under certain circumstances.
 Follow-up recommended.
 Use safer alternative or discontinue breastfeeding from 5 to 7 T ½ .
 Read Commentary.

-At last update there were not found published data on excretion in breast milk.
-Given its toxicity it seems prudent not to consume while breastfeeding or do so only occasionally.
+Given its toxicity it seems prudent not to consume it during breastfeeding or to do so very occasionally.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.